Quiz: When is service every 20 minutes worse than service every 30 minutes?

 Pulses are the only way to provide connection wait times that are much, much better than the frequency of the services involved.
 A pure pulse is also equally convenient for connections between any pair of lines, and thus for travel in any direction.

-For this reason they are used universally, in North America, in small-city networks where frequencies are low, and often also in suburban areas of large cities.
-If you're in a North American suburb or small city and see a large number of buses hanging out together on a streetcorner, you're probably watching a pulse.
-The sight can vaguely humanizing; for a moment it looks as though these big obtrusive vehicles are people too, with human needs for social interaction every hour or so.
+For this reason they are used universally, in North America, in small-city networks where frequencies are low and often also in suburban areas of large cities.
+If you’re in a North American suburb or small city and see a large number of buses hanging out together on a street corner, you’re probably watching a pulse.
+The sight can be vaguely humanizing; for a moment it looks as though these big obtrusive vehicles are people too, with human needs for social interaction every hour or so.

 In Australia, by contrast, the prevailing operating habit is to scrupulously separate operating time from driver break time.
 Drivers often dislike having their time at a pulse point counted as their personal break time, because throughout the pulse event they are mixing with customers, being asked questions, etc. So in Australia, it’s more common for buses to arrive at the pulse point at, say, :22, drive onward to a separate layover point where the drivers can take their breaks away from customers, then drive back through the pulse point at, say, :30.

-But frankly, Australian public transport authorites, especially those responsible for small cities and outer suburbs, seem reluctant to embrace pulses for reasons I don't entirely understand.
-And even in North America, agencies that rely on pulse scheduling prefer not to advertise it.
+But frankly, Australian public transport authorities, especially those responsible for small cities and outer suburbs, seem reluctant to embrace pulses for reasons I don’t entirely understand.
+Even in North America, agencies that rely on pulse scheduling prefer not to advertise it.
 You may have to explore several timetables and compare them to each other in order to discover that pulse scheduling is in place.

 I was introduced to pulse scheduling in Portland at a tender age.
-I was a teenage transit geek, and then an undergraduate working part time at TriMet, the transit agency.
+I was a teenage transit geek then an undergraduate working part time at TriMet, the transit agency.
 This happened to be the period (1979-85) when the lattice of suburban pulse networks was being constructed.

 Pulse scheduling can often affect the schedules of a trunk line too, especially when that trunk line isn’t extremely frequent.
 Even a 15-minute frequency on the trunk line (which is the all-day standard for most North American light rail, for example) may require adjusting the trunk schedule to better fit the pulse.
 In particular, if a pulse that happens between :20 and :30 after the hour is partway along a trunk rather than at the end, and if the intention is all-way connectivity, that means that both directions of the trunk need to pass through the pulse point at around :25; in other words, a complete pulse requires that oncoming trunk-line vehicles be at the pulse point at or near the same time.
 This is why pulsing is especially hard if the trunk line and local services are run by different agencies or operators.